 “No, I was full of sorrow.
 Every minute.
 My life was a burden of grief and misery.
 At night I used to gnaw at the invisible chains that kept me tethered to you.”

 So chumps, how are you supposed to interpret this “I haven’t been happy for a long time” crap?
 Here’s a few ways to look at it:

 1.)
 Take them at their word.
 Okay, you’ve been a miserable sod for decades.
 You, cheater, are responsible for addressing the things that make you unhappy and adjusting your life accordingly.
 While as a loving spouse I want to support you, if your needs are not communicated to me, there is jack shit I can do to help you.

 2) Don’t accept responsibility.
-If the cheater was so unhappy in the marriage, they had ethical ways to go about ending their marriage — beginning with trying to save it first.
-Or getting out honestly before they told all their “troubles” to a sympathetic fuckbuddy.
+If the cheater was so unhappy in the marriage, they had ethical ways to go about ending it — beginning with honest conversations, therapy, and divorce lawyers.
+They could’ve gotten out honestly before they told all their “troubles” to a sympathetic fuckbuddy.

 3) They’re bullshitting you.
 Cake is delicious.
 They were probably perfectly happy with you and the services you provided — paycheck, child-rearing, air of respectability.
 It wasn’t until they were busted at D-Day that their Great Unhappiness was revealed.
 Blameshifting their “unhappiness” on to you is an invitation to do the pick me dance.
 Oh, you’re unhappy?
 How can I make you happy?
 I can control that!
 I can WIN your happiness!
 Let me TRY HARDER!